 Playful and rambunctious, this is a spirited breed who can’t get enough of those close to him.
 While they appear to be brimming with self-confidence, their bravado masks a tender heart that is unable to tolerate solitude or loneliness.

 Their stubborn and mischievous natures can make them a handful at times and they can become terribly anxious when they don’t know where their humans are, but if you have the patience for training and you can tolerate having a second shadow, this breed will reward you with bucket loads of love.

-These big chunks love to laze around with you.
-The Newfoundland is calm and friendly, and while they need a lot of exercise, they also enjoy snuggling up with you at the end of a long day.
+The Newfoundland is calm and friendly, and while they need a lot of exercise, they also enjoy snuggling up with you at the end of a long day, so expect to get a giant dog-shaped pillow out of these bubs.
 Their fur makes them just like a giant teddy bear so they're perfect for cuddling, and they’re incredibly sensitive around children too.

 5. American Staffordshire Terrier

 American Staffordshire Terriers are cuddly little meatballs!
 They may look muscular and strong, but they're naturally affectionate and sociable, and can be loyal companions in any home.
 In fact, the Little Rascals dog, Pete the Pup, is an AmStaff, and he was clearly great with kids.
 These stocky little pups are fantastic cuddlers, and with short hair, you won't be pulling a ton of fur out of your mouth!

 6. Bichon Frise

 This smaller breed of dog is too cute not to cuddle, and lucky for you, the Bichon Frise loves the attention.
 Their fluffy coat makes them the perfect little lap dog, and they will happily curl up in a ball on your lap or on the sofa next to you.
 They feel safe with their owners and enjoy the company, so you’ll often find them making themselves at home at the end of your bed.